awsdocs/aws-systems-manager-user-guide/doc_source/sysman-param-securestring-walkthrough.md

    ```
    {
        "schemaVersion": "2.2",
-       "description": "Run a PowerShell script to securely domain-join a Windows Server instance",
+       "description": "Run a PowerShell script to securely join a Windows Server instance to a domain",
        "mainSteps": [
            {
                "action": "aws:runPowerShellScript",